 These diseases occur from July to October.

 Generally, you do not need to predict when a disease will occur.
 You should keep an eye on anything abnormal.
 Many diseases do not require treatment.
-You just need to wait until they run their course and your lawn patches go back to normal.
+You must wait until they run their course and your lawn patches return to normal.

 Weed control